 In this guide, you will learn how to use the GPResult command line tool to verify what group policy objects are applied to a user or computer.

-GPResult is a command line tool that shows the Resultant Set of Policy (RsoP) information for a user and computer.
-In other words, it creates a report that displays what group policies objects are applied to a user and computer.
+GPResult is a command line tool that shows the resultant set of policy for group policy objects.
+In other words, it creates a report that displays what group policy objects are applied to a user and computer.

 If you are using group policy in your environment then you definitely should know how to use this tool.

 GPResult Video Tutorial